-We speculate that configurations of enhanced meridional gradients of geopotential height might support promoteJR the occurrence of CRWPs; this hypothesis needs to be investigated in future work to assess which properties of the large-scale flow can favor circumglobal RWP propagation.
-A similar analysis to the one performed in this piece of work can be proposed for boreal summer to study warm-season CRWPs: however, performing a circumglobal spectral analysis might not be as appropriate because the two storm tracks are less connected and are associated with weaker waveguides in summerthe applicability of spectral analysis might be hindered by the weaker storm track activity.IR with respect to winter (Branstator and Teng, 2017; 500 Teng and Branstator, 2019).
+We speculate that configurations of enhanced meridional gradients of geopotential height might support the occurrence of CRWPs; this hypothesis needs to be investigated in future work to assess which properties of the large-scale flow can favor circumglobal RWP propagation.
+A similar analysis to the one performed in this piece of work can be proposed for boreal summer to study warm-season CRWPs: however, performing a circumglobal spectral analysis might not be as appropriate because the two storm tracks are less connected and are associated with weaker waveguides in summer with respect to winter (Branstator and Teng, 2017; Teng and Branstator, 2019).
 Overall, this study is a first effort to systematically connect midlatitude circulation variability at the hemispheric scale with its spectral signature.
 This fingerprint of the large-scale circulation can be employed to characterize the shape and propagation of Rossby waves in a global fashion, without the need of filtering, and pave the way to new quantitative tools (as the global phase speed metric developed by Riboldi et al., 2020).
-Being applied on gridded output of standard meteorological quantities, the method can be easily implemented in climate models to highlight potential biases in the 505 representation of CRWPs or other circulation features, like atmospheric blocking, and assess their possible alterations under different global warming scenarios.
+Being applied on gridded output of standard meteorological quantities, the method can be easily implemented in climate models to highlight potential biases in the representation of CRWPs or other circulation features, like atmospheric blocking, and assess their possible alterations under different global warming scenarios.